hydro-project/hydroflow/book/example_8_chat_server.md

 ```

 ## protocol.rs
 Our protocol file here expands upon what we saw with the echoserver by defining multiple message types.
-Note how we use a single Rust `enum` to represent all varieties of message types; this allows us to handle `Message`s of different types with a single  Rust network channel.
-We will use the `demux` operator to separate out these different message types on the receiving end.

-The `ConnectRequest` and `ConnectResponse` messages have no payload;
-the address of the sender and the type of the message will be sufficient information.
-The `ChatMsg` message type has a `nickname` field, a `message` field, and a `ts`
-field for the timestamp.
-Once again we use the `chrono` crate to represent timestamps.
+Replace the template contents of `src/protocol.rs` with the following:
 ```rust,ignore
 use chrono::prelude::*;
 use serde::{Deserialize, Serialize};